-Schedule A - Eligibility and investment tax credit
+Schedule A - Eligibility and empire zone investment tax credit (EZ-ITC)

 To claim this credit, all or a substantial portion of the employees performing the administrative and support functions resulting from or related to the qualifying uses of such property must be located in New York State.
 All or a substantial portion means at least 80%.
 For example, if you have a quarterly average of 1,000 employees performing the administrative and support functions during your tax year, then a quarterly average of at least 800 (1,000 x 80%) of them must be located in New York State.
-If you are claiming credit based on having met the 80% current-year test, complete Schedule A, Part I. For more information on this eligibility test, see TSB-A-03(10)C.
+If the property is used by an affiliate in qualifying activities, it is the affiliate that must meet the eligibility test.
+If you are claiming credit based on having met the 80% current year test, complete Schedule A, Part 1.
+For more information on this eligibility test, see TSB-A-03(10)C.

 Another method to meet this requirement is to maintain the requisite number of employees performing administrative and support functions in New York State during the tax year in which the property is placed in service and the credit claimed (the 95% back-office test).
 A taxpayer is presumed to have maintained the requisite number of employees if the average number of employees performing administrative and support functions is at least 95% of the average number of employees performing these functions during the 36 months immediately preceding the year in which the credit is claimed.
 You must compute the average number of employees on a quarterly basis.
-If you are claiming credit based on having met the 95% three-year back-office test, complete Schedule A, Part II.
+If the property is used by an affiliate in qualifying activities, it is the affiliate that must meet the eligibility test.
+If you are claiming credit based on having met the 95% three-year back-office test, complete Schedule A, Part 2.
 For more information on this eligibility test, see TSB-M-98(8)C, Tax Credits for the Financial Services Industry.